gildasmorvan/similar2logo/README.md

 		// Creation of the runner
 		Similar2LogoHtmlRunner runner = new Similar2LogoHtmlRunner( );
 		// Creation of the model
-		LogoSimulationModel model = new SegregationSimulationModel( new SegregationSimulationParameters() );
+		AbstractLogoSimulationModel model = new SegregationSimulationModel( new SegregationSimulationParameters() );
 		// Configuration of the runner
 		runner.getConfig().setCustomHtmlBody( SegregationSimulationMain.class.getResourceAsStream("segregationgui.html") );
 		runner.getConfig().setExportAgents( true );